jliang249/cse15l-lab-reports/Week 7 Lab Report/lab-report-4-week7.md

     ![save](1.11.PNG)
     :wq and < Enter > will save the changes on the files and exit out of vim

 **Total Key Pressed: 26 keys pressed for vim commands**

 **Part 2**

+1. 105 secs

+    Diffculties:
+    - It was harder to find every "start" that needs to be change to "base" and make sure I didn't miss any of it.
+    - Ran bash forgetting to cd into the folder and directory that contained the files and did it on home directory right after ssh

+2. 53 secs

+    Diffculties:
+    - making sure in insert mode before typing

+Questions:

+1. If I had to work on a program remotely, I would prefer using the second method where I had already log into ssh and make the edit in Vim.
+This is because vim has a lot of commands that help to make the process easier and more efficent.
+In vim, I don't have to relay on my own to search for words that need to be change.
+It also has a command to repeat the earlier command, which mean more time effcient.
+Furthermore, once I finish the editing, I can just exit vim and run the test rather having to scp then ssh then cd to the folder and directory to run the test.
+Scp and ssh takes away a lot of time and typos can easily occur causing things to go slower.

+2. I don't think anything would affect my decision.
+This is because as far as I have work with vim, it has showed that it's more efficient for editing files compare to doing it locally then sending it to remote.
+Its features allow less msitake and less typing.
+The fact that I can repeat command and use tools rather than my own ability to do task makes it more reliable.
+This is because if I'm doing it without vim and the project require looking over thousand lines of code, then I think I will be lost before I can even finish the task.